 It is important to view artwork on its own merit.
 There are countless artists who may never have received formal training in their crafts as opposed to those who hold too much stock in the training they have received.
 Many hold the opinion that this perpetuates the “elitism” of the art world: legitimizing only the artists who can afford expensive art education.

-There are several art competitions today that judge the submissions blindly.
-These competitions will have few to no restrictions as to who may enter submissions, and the artwork is rated without any defining information on the artist, their background, or their training.
+There are several art competitions today that judge the entries blindly.
+These art competitions will have few to no restrictions as to who may enter their entries, and the artwork is rated without any defining information on the artist, their background, or their training.